sanger-tol/pipelines-website/markdown/developers/review_checklist.md

 ## Do: Local code and modules {#local}

-- Do local scripts in `bin/` have author and license embedded?
+- Do local scripts in `bin/` have author and licence embedded?
-  - Local scripts must be licensed with the MIT license, like the pipeline code itself.
+  - Local scripts must be licenced with the MIT licence, like the pipeline code itself.
 - Do all local modules have docker/singularity/conda declarations?
   - Are they ideally in bioconda/biocontainers ?
 - Do all local modules conda/container tool declarations have versions? (and _not_ `latest`, `dev` etc.)